raheems/site_raheems/content/post/2018-07-26-integrating-r-with-powerbi.md

 * using R to import data into Power BI,
 * using R to query existing data in Power BI, and
-* running R scripts for creating visuals
+* creating visuals with R script

 In this article, I have demonstrated how to use R with Power BI to perform these applications.